FernandoBasso/dotfiles/README.md

 bash ~/Projects/dotfiles/sync.sh --setup-vim
 ```

-You may also run the above command everytime you wan't to update Vim Plug and its managed packages.
+You may also run the above command every time you want to update Vim Plug and its managed packages.

-TODO: Create a `setup_emacs` function since I used Emacs a lot as well.
+TODO: Create a `setup_emacs` function since I use Emacs a lot as well.

+## Notes

+The directory `bin/` is not copied to `$HOME/bin/`. `bin/` is just added to `PATH` and `$HOME/bin` is left untouched because there is really no advantage in doing so.
+This way, `$HOME/bin/` can be used by any other things that should not be committed to the repository, like, third-party programs.